jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 [command line help](#new-server-config-file-usage) for the command `new-server-config-file` and `FILE` is the new server configuration file.

-As an example, the following command creates an empty configuration file:
+As an example, the following command creates an empty server configuration file:

 ```
 ./bin/jargyle new-server-config-file empty_configuration.xml